top of page

 Living in the outdoors?

-Firstly you’ll need to be comfortable spending time out in the elements.
+Firstly, you’ll need to be comfortable spending extended time outside the elements.

-Scotland is famous for being able to have all seasons in one day, but more often than not it's cold and damp, so you’ll need to be content spending time in that and taking anything else as a bonus.
+Scotland is famous for having all seasons in one day, but more often than not, it's cold and damp, so you’ll need to be content spending time in that and taking anything else as a bonus.

 Padding skill?

-We’ll be on the river (where we will be paddling class/grade 3/3, and working through bigger stuff) and loch (up to f4) so having spent some time in those environments before that would be great, as it’s always nice to be able to have brain space for learning and not just surviving!
+We’ll be on the river (where we will be paddling class/grade 2/3 and working through bigger stuff) and loch (up to F4), so it would be great to have spent some time in those environments before that.
+Having brain space for learning and not just surviving is always lovely!

 Solo vs tandem?